 We aim to match you with a home school in our partnership that matches your particular interest in SEND and/or suits your geographical location where this is possible.
 We have 14 schools across Bradford, Keighley, Leeds and Skipton.
 If you choose the Generic SEND route, we can place you in one of our 6 special schools as your home school.

-You will start the course with a 4-week introduction at your home school.
-This is followed by a 7-week assessed placement for either Key Stage 1 or Key Stage 2 in a mainstream primary school.
-Then you are back in your home school for December.
+You will start the course with an introduction at your home school.
+This is followed by an assessed placement for either Key Stage 1 or Key Stage 2 in a mainstream primary school.

-In Stage 2, you will have another 7-week assessed placement in a different mainstream primary school, This will be a different key stage than your first assessed placement and takes place in January - February.
+You will then have another assessed placement in a different mainstream primary school, This will be a different key stage than your first assessed placement..